cadecode/cadecode/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java and JavaScript Web devolepment.
+- 🔭 I’m currently working on Java and JavaScript web development.

 - 🌱 I’m currently learning and sharing on [my blog](https://cadecode.top/), welcome ~